pulp/pulp/docs/sphinx/user-guide/admin-client/events.rst

 Email
 -----

 Event reports can be sent directly to an email address.
-The messages are currently quite spartan, consisting of a JSON-serialized representation of the actual event body.
-This meets a basic use case for having email notification with all of the available event data, but we fully intend to improve the presentation of this data in the future.
+The messages currently consists of a JSON-serialized representation of the actual event body.
+This meets a basic use case for having email notification with all of the available event data, but we intend to make the output more human-friendly in the future.

 .. note::
   Before attempting to setup email notifications, be sure to configure the "[email]"